slowpeace2020/trainning_note/marketing/interview_question.md

 **Greetings and Name:**

 Hello everyone!
-My name is Andy Gong.
+My name is XX.

 **Conclusion of Career:**